Delboy/EatMe/TESTING.md

     ![upload recipe](assets/images/upload-recipe.gif)

-    - Checked that if a user tries to access this page without being signed in they will recieve a not logged in error.
+    - Checked that if a user tries to access this page without being signed in they will receive a not logged in error.

     ![add recipe error](assets/images/add-recipe-error.gif)

 ### Edit Recipe Page

 - #### Editing Recipes
-    - Checked that editing a recipe brings up the form that was filled in when the recipe was created, and has all the fields filled out with the orginal content.
+    - Checked that editing a recipe brings up the form that was filled in when the recipe was created, and has all the fields filled out with the original content.
     - Checked that changing the content and hitting save at the bottom of the page saves the recipe.
     - Checked that a success message appears once a recipe is edited successfully.

     ![check edit recipe](assets/images/edit-recipe-check.gif)

-    - Checked that if a user tries to access this page without being signed in they will recieve a not logged in error.
+    - Checked that if a user tries to access this page without being signed in they will receive a not logged in error.

     ![edit recipe error](assets/images/edit-recipe-error.gif)

-    - Checked that if a user tries to edit a recipe that does not belong to them they recieve a forbidden access error.
+    - Checked that if a user tries to edit a recipe that does not belong to them they receive a forbidden access error.

     ![edit recipe error2](assets/images/edit-recipe-error2.gif)